 Observation oriented APIs, be them from the previous generation (OGC SOS [17] ) or the current one (OGC SensorThings API[18]) share commonalities in the way they approach this topic.
-They both leverage the Observations, measurements and samples model to directly allow filtering on featureOfInterest, observedProperty and procedure.
+They both leverage the OMS model to directly allow filtering on featureOfInterest, observedProperty and procedure.

 The SensorThings API model and OData query graph allow filtering on all aspects of the observational data model, both for discovery and data retrieval (both ‘operations’ being intertwined in the REST pattern)